-If you are unsure as to whether you can make a claim for your work-related injury when self-employed, please give us a call.
+If you are unsure whether you can claim your work-related injury when self-employed, please give us a call.

-For example, not only does the pain and suffering the person has experienced need to be considered but so does the impact of the injury on the person’s social and professional life, as well as any out of pocket expenses they have been subject to because of the accident.
-With that in mind, providing anyone with an accurate estimate up front is simply not possible.
-You should not believe any solicitor the promises you that they are going to secure you a certain amount of money, because it does not work like this.
+For example, not only does the pain and suffering the person has experienced the need to be considered but so does the impact of the injury on the person’s social and professional life, as well as any out of pocket expenses they have been subject to because of the accident.
+With that in mind, providing anyone with an accurate estimate upfront is not possible.
+It would help if you did not believe any solicitor the promises you that they are going to secure you a certain amount of money because it does not work like this.

 |What part of the body have you injured?||How severe was the injury?||Description||What is the typical payout for this type of injury?|

 |Finger||Fracture of index finger||Recovery within a few weeks, yet serious pain.||£8,550 to £11,480|

 |Partial loss of finger function||Temporary loss of use of finger.
 Surgery may be used to correct this.||£11,420 to £17,590|

 |Loss of index finger||Index finger amputated – either full amputation or down to the second knuckle.||Up to £85,170|

 |Severe fracture||Loss of the fractured finger is possible, or surgery may be used to correct it.||Up to £34,480|

 |Leg||Serious||Most serious leg injuries short of amputation||£90,320 to £127,530|

 |Moderate||Multiple fractures or crushing injuries with increased vulnerability to future damage||£26,050 to £36,790|